mzia-CH/Styleguides/java/java.md

 1. License or copyright (if present)
 2. Package statement (must be the first non-comment statement)
-3. Import statements (no wildcards, sorted ASCII-betically, grouped by standard library, third-party, and project imports)
+3. Import statements (no wildcards, sorted ASCII-betically, grouped by standard library, third-party and project imports)
 4. Exactly one top-level class per file
 5. Blank lines separate logical sections